 Do check our dedicated video on YouTube explaining these steps in detail.

-Step 01: Sample data
+Step 01: Prepare the Sample data

 Consider sample data of minimum and maximum temperatures of a city for the year 2023.